Program Director: Remwil Tornalejo

 MA-R applicants are required to demonstrate proficiency in both Greek and Hebrew by taking proficiency exams at first availability in the schedule.
 The minimum pass for the Grammar level is 73%.
 The passing grade for the Reading level is 83%.
 AIIAS Seminary offers proficiency exams for Hebrew and Greek before the beginning of each semester.
 Students with majors other than Biblical Studies will choose only one reading prerequisite.

 Complete a total of 42 semester hours by taking courses at the 600 level with a maximum load of 12 credits per regular semester and 6 credits during the intersemester, with a cumulative GPA of not less than 3.00 for graduation.
 Each major area of study requires the successful completion of the following courses:

 Except for the three core courses (GSEM 608 Advanced Methods of Teaching Bible, GSEM 630 Documentary Research and Writing, and OTST/NTST 612 Biblical Hermeneutics) up to two courses may be taken as Direct Research or Direct Study.

 Register for the course GSEM 630 Documentary Research and Writing in the very beginning of the course work (first or second semester).
 Students with Applied Theology majors who prefer to do quantitative research may take GSEM 600 Applied Theology Research and Writing in lieu of GSEM 630.
 The grade earned in this course must be a B (3.00) or above.
 If a student fails this course he/she may retake it once.
 Failure to pass this course the second time will disqualify the student from continuation in the program.
-However, the student will not be able to register for other courses in the MA-R program until he/she passed the course with at least a B.
+However, the student will not be able to register for other courses in the MA-R program until he/she passed the course with a B.

 One purpose of the thesis is to demonstrate the student’s ability to conduct research and to express the results clearly and logically in writing.
 Early in his/her program, the student should select a broad area of interest for a thesis topic.
 Then the following steps should be taken: